Sylhet Division: Language

-The official language of Sylhet is Bengali.
-It is used in education and all government affairs in the division.
-The Adivasi (indigenous) and tea labourers brought over during the British colonial rule also have their own native languages such as Khasi, Kuki, Laiunghtor, Meitei, Bishnupriya Manipuri, Hajong, Garo, Odia, Kurmi creole, Hindi, Bhumij and Tripuri.
+The official language of Sylhet is Standard Bengali, which is used in education and all government affairs in the division.
+Sylheti is the most widely spoken in the division.
+The Adivasis and tea labourers brought over during the British colonial rule also have their own native languages such as Khasi, Kuki, Laiunghtor, Meitei, Bishnupriya Manipuri, Hajong, Garo, Odia, Kurmi creole, Hindi, Bhumij and Tripuri.

 Architecture

 The intense building of mosques which took place during the Sultanate era indicates the rapidity with which the locals converted to Islam.
-Today, mosques are present in every Muslim-inhabited village.
+Today, mosques are present in most Muslim-inhabited villages.
 Bengali mosques are normally covered with several small domes and curved brick roofs decorated with terracotta.
 Ponds are often located beside a mosque.

 Faujdar Farhad Khan built Sylhet Shahi Eidgah in the 1660s under the reign of Mughal Emperor Aurangzeb.
 It stands as the largest eidgah of the region.

 In 1872, Nawab Moulvi Ali Ahmed Khan of Prithimpassa constructed Ali Amjad's Clock, named after his son, in Sylhet City.
 In 1936, a bridge was constructed across the Surma River known as the Keane Bridge.
 These two historic landmarks are known as the gateway to Sylhet city.

 Assam-type architecture developed in Sylhet region under Assam Province during the late modern period.